 But in the end, whether you want your bridal bouquet to make a colorful splash or not is your decision.

 In my experience, however, if you do decide on carrying a traditional white bridal bouquet, you certainly won’t be alone.
-I think it’s one floral tradition that will never be entirely replaced.
+I think that it’s one floral tradition that won’t ever go away.